asinghalgit/kubernetes-faqs/README.md

 Refer link - https://minikube.sigs.k8s.io/docs/start/
 - minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.

+##### Which are the key points common for all kubernetes objects?
+- persistent entities in the Kubernetes system.
+- represent the state of your cluster
+- once you create the object, the Kubernetes system will constantly work to ensure that object exists.
+- To work with Kubernetes objects--whether to create, modify, or delete them--you'll need to use the Kubernetes API.
+- When you use the kubectl command-line interface, for example, the CLI makes the necessary Kubernetes API calls for you.
+- You can also use the Kubernetes API directly in your own programs using one of the Client Libraries.
+- When you use the Kubernetes API to create the object (either directly or via kubectl), that API request must include that information as JSON in the request body.
+Most often, you provide the information to kubectl in a .yaml file. kubectl converts the information to JSON when making the API request.

 ##### which are the various commands we ran during this exercise?